 My guess is every member of the NYC driving public has suffered the out-of-body experience of returning to their parking space and not finding your car.
 Staring at the empty parking space did not bring their car back.
 “Oh, it was stolen,” they say.
 “Maybe I parked in a different spot,” they hope.

 Nope.
 Their car was towed in NYC.

 The routine, basic, run-of-the-mill violation tow

 I’m going to say this over and over and over again….All of NYC is a tow away zone.
 There does not have to be a sign saying, “tow away zone.”
-Your vehicle may be towed any time a NYC parking ticket is issued to your vehicle.
+Your vehicle may be towed any time an NYC parking ticket is issued to your vehicle.

 If you receive a parking ticket and have no unpaid parking tickets in judgment, you are the victim of a “violation tow.”
-Your vehicle was towed by the New York City Police Department and taken to one of the NYPD impound lots in Manhattan, Bronx, Brooklyn and Queens.
-Here is the pertinent information for each impound yard .
+Your vehicle was towed by the New York City Police Department and taken to one of the NYPD impound lots in Manhattan, Bronx, Brooklyn, and Queens.
+Here is the pertinent information for each impound yard.
 Go directly to the impound lot to redeem your vehicle.

-The awe and shock violation tow
+The shock and awe violation tow

 - Pay your parking ticket judgments